Rjesh2006/Structured_keywords.-/README.md

    - **file storage**:-File storage is a hierarchical data storage methodology that stores data in files, organize files in folder.

-   3.**Database**:-A database is an organized collection of structured information.
+   - **Database**:-A database is an organized collection of structured information.

    *types of database*:-
    ![image](https://github.com/Rjesh2006/Managed_keywords/assets/143868643/ca03aef3-8000-4d6c-bdcf-f6757274b91b)

-   4.**key value storage**:-Key-value stores are used for use cases where applications will require
-                               values to be retrieved fast via keys, like maps or dictionaries in programming languages.
+   - **key value storage**:-Key-value stores are used for use cases where applications will require values to be retrieved fast via keys, like maps or dictionaries in programming languages.

-   6.**Ceph**:-Ceph is an open source storage platform that is designed to allow object, block, and file storage from a single system.
+   - **Ceph**:-Ceph is an open source storage platform that is designed to allow object, block, and file storage from a single system.